dotnet/docs-aspire/docs/whats-new/preview-5.md

 ### Visual Studio Code C# DevKit tooling

 With the April release of C# Dev Kit, you can now launch all projects in a .NET Aspire from Visual Studio Code.
-To launch your .NET Aspire application, simply Ctrl-F5 (Run without debugging).
-This will launch the app host project and all the associated projects in your .NET Aspire application (front-end and APIs).
-Similarly, you can debug your .NET Aspire application, simply F5 (Start debugging) and all the projects will attach to the debugger, allowing you to have breakpoints set across projects and each one will be hit when appropriate.
+To launch your .NET Aspire project, simply Ctrl-F5 (Run without debugging).
+This will launch the app host project and all the associated projects in your .NET Aspire project (front-end and APIs).
+Similarly, you can debug your .NET Aspire project, simply F5 (Start debugging) and all the projects will attach to the debugger, allowing you to have breakpoints set across projects and each one will be hit when appropriate.

 ### Visual Studio tooling updates